 - Applications for rebates should be made prior to the health care service delivery, but in cases of emergency treatment, MFFH will consider rebate applications for services performed up to 30 days prior to the date the application is received, unless there are extenuating circumstances approved by an officer of MFFH.

 - After you submit an application, if your rebate is approved you will receive a document via e-mail from Maryland Fund For Horses, indicating your equine’s name, the health care procedure and amount approved.
 You will not be eligible to receive a rebate without this document.
 If MFFH is unable to grant your request, you will receive a notice via e-mail advising you of that fact, and the reason(s) why your application was not approved.

-- Rebates are valid only for the specific health care procedure or service defined in the application, and are valid for one use only.
+- Rebates are valid only for the specific health care procedure or service defined in the application and are valid for one use only.
 All rebate approvals expire after 90 days.
-Required documentation for a rebate must be submitted within 90 days of approval in order for a rebate to be paid.

 - Individuals who wish to request more information or an application should contact Maryland Fund For Horses at email@example.com